chark1es/lethal_comany_modpack/README.md

 This modpack is mainly a quality of life modpack.
 I looked through a lot of mods and tried to choose stable and reliable mods to ensure everyone doesn't have any issues.

-You can install this modpack manually through the github.
-If you're using the mod manager, than just install this modpack through thunderstore.

 ## New Keybind(s):

 This modpack has mods that these keybinds: